 Miami Police and Fire Rescue responded to the scene of a car accident on Northwest 54th Street, near Fifth Avenue, just after 5:15 am on Saturday, April 11.

 Surveillance footage from the Bawa Food Market captured a white 2-door sedan traveling at a high rate of speed, striking a woman.
-The driver of the vehicle did not stop, leaving the woman's body on the road.
+The negligent driver of the vehicle did not stop, leaving the woman's body on the road.

-The victim was pronounced dead at the scene, officials reporting that there was no way anybody could have survived this type of impact.
-Police put a BOLO (Be on the Look Out) for the offending vehicle, and shortly after that, the Miami-Dade Police Department stopped the vehicle at Northeast 163rd Street and 15th Avenue in North Miami Beach.
+The victim was pronounced dead at the scene, officials reporting that there was no way anybody could have survived this type of vehicle collision.
+Police put a BOLO (Be on the Look Out) for the offending motor vehicle, and shortly after that, the Miami-Dade Police Department stopped the vehicle at Northeast 163rd Street and 15th Avenue in North Miami Beach.
 The 1987 Oldsmobile had a shattered windshield and dried blood on the fender.

 Police identified the driver as 29-year-old Gustavo Sanchez, who was clearly intoxicated.
 Sanchez was handcuffed and put in a police cruiser, facing hit-and-run and DUI manslaughter charges.
 He is being held at Turner Guilford Knight Correctional Center on $150,000 bond.

 About one in three traffic collisions deaths in the United States involve a drunk driver.
 Drivers with a blood alcohol concentration (BAC) of 0.08% or higher are considered alcohol-impaired by our law.
 Among drivers and pedestrians killed in crashes in 2013, drivers of large trucks had the lowest proportion of BACs at or above 0.08% (4%) and pedestrians ages 16, and older had the highest proportion (36%).
 You can read the effects of BACs below by clicking on the image to zoom in.